The Thames & Hudson book Introduction to Art - Thames & Hudson

 Description

 This beautifully illustrated book highlights the astonishing diversity of art in all its forms.
-Here, readers encounter the timeless primal power of the Woman of Willendorf, created over 24,000 years before our era; dramatically different architectural masterpieces, from the temple in Great Plaza of Tikal in Guatemala, built between 300 and 900 BCE, to 20th-century innovations by Le Corbusier; the delicate detail of 15th-century portraits by Jan van Eyck alongside the double Elvis by Andy Warhol; and contemporary works, from traditionally crafted Japanese kimonos by Sonoko Sasaki to the dynamic and thought-provoking video art of Bill Viola.
-Thames & Hudson Introduction to Art is the most accessible and comprehensive guide to the visual arts available, and an essential resource for students and art enthusiasts.
+Here, readers encounter timeless primal power in the Woman of Willendorf, created over 24,000 years before our era; dramatically different architectural masterpieces, from the temple at Great Plaza of Tikal in Guatemala, built between 300 and 900 BCE, to 20th-century innovations by Le Corbusier; the delicate detail of 15th-century portraits by Jan van Eyck alongside the double Elvis by Andy Warhol; and contemporary works, from traditionally crafted Japanese kimonos by Sonoko Sasaki to the dynamic and thought-provoking video art of Bill Viola.
+Thames & Hudson Introduction to Art is the most accessible and comprehensive guide to visual arts available, and an essential resource for students and art enthusiasts alike.

-Today, still an independent, family-owned publisher, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles in print.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The company is also expanding its list of children’s books.
+The company also develops a growing list of children’s books.
 Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to produce large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced into the publishing world through Thames & Hudson.

 Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles were published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.